Samuel Sewall: Biography

 Sewall was born in Bishopstoke, Hampshire, England, on March 28, 1652, the son of Henry and Jane (Dummer) Sewall.
-His father, son of the mayor of Coventry, had come to the English North American Massachusetts Bay Colony in 1635, where he married Sewall's mother and returned to England in the 1640s.
+His father, son of the mayor of Coventry, had come to the Massachusetts Bay Colony in 1635, where he married Sewall's mother and returned to England in the 1640s.

-Following the Restoration of Charles II to the English throne, the Sewalls again crossed the Atlantic in 1661, settling in Newbury, Massachusetts.
-It is there the young Samuel "Sam" grew up along the Parker River and Plum Island Sound.
+Following the Restoration of Charles II in 1660 to the English throne the Sewalls again crossed the Atlantic, settling in Newbury, Massachusetts.
 Like other local boys, he attended school at the home of James Noyes, whose cousin, Reverend Thomas Parker, was the principal instructor.
 From Parker, Sewall acquired a lifelong love of verse, which he wrote in both English and Latin.
 In 1667 Sewall entered Harvard College, where his classmates included Edward Taylor and Daniel Gookin, with whom he formed enduring friendships.
-Sewall received his first degree, a BA, in 1671, and his MA in 1674.
+Sewall received his B.A. in 1671 and his M.A. in 1674.
 In 1674 he served as librarian of Harvard for nine months, the second person to hold that post.
 That year he began keeping a journal, which he maintained for most of his life; it is one of the major historical documents of the time.
 In 1679 he became a member of the Military Company of Massachusetts.